-- This program applies to Auburn University employees and contractors who perform or supervise hot work activities in existing University buildings. - This program does not apply to areas that are specifically designed and equipped for such operations, e.g., designated welding areas.
+This program applies to Auburn University employees and contractors who perform or supervise hot work activities in existing University buildings.

+- This program does not apply to areas that are specifically designed and equipped for such operations, e.g., designated welding areas. - This includes new construction sites.

 Hot work should not be performed if the work can be avoided or performed in a safer manner.
-When practical, objects to be welded, ćut, or heated must be moved to a designated safe location, e.g., designated welding areas.
+When practical, objects to be welded, cut, or heated must be moved to a designated safe location, e. g., designated welding areas.